mathushun-s/data_engineering_project/README.md

+Python script that performs data analysis and visualisation on data from network monitoring traffic from a real-time audio-video application.
+The data represents information on RTP (Real Time Protocol) packets.

 #Description explaining the data sets can be found in 'data_description_problem1.pdf'

 This code reads the contents of both data sets from 'targetA.csv' and 'targetB.csv' and make these available